seancorfield/depstar/README.md

 clojure -A:depstar -m hf.depstar.jar MyLib.jar
 ```

-If you want to see all of the files that are being copied into the JAR file, add `-v` or `--verbose` after the JAR filename.
+If you want to see all of the files that are being copied into the JAR file, add `-v` or `--verbose` before or after the JAR filename.

 `depstar` uses the classpath computed by `clojure`.
 For example, add web assets into an uberjar by including an alias in your `deps.edn`: